 It’s important to know that while you are experiencing something very unique, you are not entirely alone however, and reaching out to others can go some way towards allaying your fears.
-To help you on your way, we spoke to some mums of triplets to find out how they felt and coped with this extraordinary journey.
+To help you on your way, we spoke to some mums who have gone through a triplet pregnancy to find out how they felt and coped with this extraordinary journey.

 ‘We became pregnant with triplets after IVF, so we knew a multiple birth was a possibility, but were nonetheless dumbfounded when we found out,’ says Susanne, mum to two girls and one boy.
 ‘After the shock subsided a little, I felt excited and lucky but it was soon replaced by fear.
 IVF itself is emotionally gruelling, and we’d had a failed round prior to this one, so to then have a type of pregnancy that brings so many more risks than a “normal” one was very difficult, emotionally as well as physically.
 That fear pretty much lasted the entire pregnancy, but I’m glad to say we're three times happier to be a family of five now.’